 Adam is a top-ranked Israeli wheelchair tennis player.
 He is an Israeli national champion and a member of the Israeli National Team to the Wheelchair Tennis World Cup, and to the Paralympic Games.

 Arthur Hassin became one of the Center’s youngest wheelchair basketball stars at the age of thirteen.
 He was a member of the National Junior Wheelchair Basketball team and became the youngest athlete to play in the EuroLeague.

 Arthur’s smile and vibrant spirit give no hint of the long and difficult road he has traveled since a tragic accident at the age of two when he fell seven stories down from a window.
-After miraculously surviving the fall, Arthur embarked upon the long journey of rehabilitation at the Center.
-His hard work and that of his coaches and the entire ISCD team have paid off for him.
+After miraculously surviving the fall, Arthur embarked upon the long journey of rehabilitation at The Center.
+His hard work and that of his coaches and the entire Center’s team have paid off for him.

 Ben Kunnick suffers from cerebral palsy quadriplegia.
-Ben arrived at the Center several years ago and participates in a range of fitness activities.
-He enjoys swimming, riding hand-cycles, and playing boccia.
+Ben arrived at The Center several years ago and participates in a range of fitness activities.
+He enjoys swimming, riding hand cycles, and playing boccia.
 He travels to the Center once a week from his Kibbutz, Ein Hacarmel, about a 4-hour round-trip journey.
-The activities that he participates in at the Center bring Ben much joy and improved quality of life.
+The activities that he participates in at The Center bring Ben much joy and an improved quality of life.